The library is currently open only to students and MCC employees.

 Need a quiet place to study or a place to meet for a group project?
-Our student meeting room in the library is equipped with a computer with Internet access, Microsoft Office 2013, printing capability and JAWS screen reader software.
+Our student study rooms in the library are equipped with a computer with Internet access, Microsoft Office 2016, and printing capability.
 Stop by or call the library to sign up.
 (Also available for faculty use.)

-JAWS screen reader software is available on the study room computer in the library, and a Zoomtext Text Reader is available across the hall from the library in the Learning Lab.
+JAWS screen reader software is available in Study Room 1 in the library, and a Zoomtext Text Reader is available across the hall from the library in the Learning Lab.